wmo/pull_osm_nodes/README.md

 ## Pull out the nodes

-Get all the points in a 10km radius around Willemstad, Curacao:
+Get all the points in a 10km radius around Willemstad, Curacao which is situated at coordinates 12.1166, -68.9333 (lat,lon).

     ./pull central-america-latest.osm 12.1166 -68.9333 10  > willemstad10k.csv

 Coffee time again: scanning this file of nearly 5G takes a while, or what did you expect?
 Yes, go ahead and grab a final coffee!

-Before proceeding to the next step, put on some instrumental music like the great Anoushka Shankar's debut album, which will be very good for your concentration.

 After running the above command, I ended up with 3544 lines of csv data:

     wc -l willemstad10k.csv
     3544 willemstad10k.csv

+Before proceeding with the next step, put on some instrumental music like the great Anoushka Shankar's debut album, which will be very good for your concentration.

 ## Interactive querying using IPython & pandas